• Skip to main content

 A final grade of C or better is required in each of the prerequisite courses.

-Anatomy and Physiology I, Anatomy and Physiology II, and College Algebra must be completed before enrolling in the program.
+All prerequisite courses must be completed before enrolling in the program.

 Actual course titles may vary among institutions.
 If in doubt about the suitability of the following prerequisite courses, please contact the College of Health Professions Admissions Office.